-- One ball field co-located with a soccer field in the outfield along Park Ave NE, close to the existing ballfields - An open field provides flexible space for people to play informal games, have a picnic and enjoy nature - Enhancements to the existing bike park and a new single-track bike trail added nearby.
+- One baseball/softball field co-located with a soccer field in the outfield along Park Ave NE, within a short walk of the existing baseball/softball fields - An open field provides flexible space for people to play informal games, have a picnic and enjoy nature - Enhancements to the existing bike park and a new single-track bike trail located near the existing bike park.
 A new viewing area will allow people to watch the bike riders throughout the course.

-Figure 22: Preferred design option prepared for public open-house #3
+Figure 21: Preferred design option prepared for public open-house #3

-STEP THREE PREFERRED OPTION
+PHASE THREE PREFERRED OPTION

 - Multiple soft-surface walking and running trails connect to other existing trails throughout the park.
-There are approximately a 1/2 mile of soft surface trials in the preferred option. - 70 new parking spaces are centralized along Park Avenue NE to provide easy access to the ball field, open space and playground. - A 10,000 sq. ft. playground located near restrooms, a picnic shelter, parking, and a curbside drop off.
-Play areas will be designed to be inclusive for children of all ages and abilities (Figure 23). - A 1,800 sq. ft. splash pad adjoining the playground. - A 20,000 sq. ft. skate park is located between the playground and bike park, in close proximity to a picnic shelter.
-The skate park will include features for beginners as well as advanced riders.
-The skate park design will be developed after the master plan is complete.
+There are approximately a 1/2 mile of soft surface trials in the preferred option. - 94 new parking spaces are centralized along Park Avenue NE to provide easy access to the ball field, open space and playground - A 20,000 sq. ft. playground and splash pad are located near restrooms, a picnic shelter, parking, and a curbside drop off.
+The playground and splash pad will be designed to be inclusive for children of all ages and abilities (Figure 22). - A 20,000 sq. ft. skate park is located between the playground and bike park, in close proximity to a picnic shelter.
+The skate park will include features for beginners as well as more advanced riders.
+The skate park design will be

-- A dog park consisting of one-acre for large dogs and a quarter-acre for small dogs, located near the entrance of the park along Geer Drive NE - Two new restrooms (four stalls each) one close to the ballfields and the other near playground - Four new shelters (20'x30') dispersed around the park provide a covered space for people to have picnics and gather.
+- developed after the master plan is complete. - A one-acre dog park, with separate areas for large and small dogs, located near the entrance of the park along Geer Drive NE - Two new restrooms (four stalls each) one close to the ballfields and the other near playground - Four new shelters (20'x30') dispersed around the park provide a covered space for people to have picnics and gather.
 These shelters will likely be reservable. - Identified potential public art and interpretive signage throughout the park.
 The public art will be selected by Salem's Art Commission in coordination with the Salem Parks and Recreation Advisory Board.
-Interpretive signage could highlight the native plants and their historic uses in consultation with the Confederated Tribes of Grand Ronde.
+Interpretive signage could highlight the native plants and their historic uses in consultation with Tribes.

-Figure 23: Playground perspective
+Figure 22: Playground perspective